Kaltsoon/gogetter/README.md

 1. Compile the code by running `go build`

 2. Execute the executable by running `./gogetter -url https://github.com/Kaltsoon/gogetter -maxdepth 1`.
 You can see the available options by running `./gogetter -h`.
+The executable will produce a JSON formatted report as a file under the `data` directory.